mhagenow01/ECE532ClassifierComparison/README.md

 a given training, regularization test, and test set.
 * PreProcessData.py - reads csv files, peforms basic preprocessing such as normalization of data columns (to account for vastly different units), and stores data in numpy arrays
 * test2Ddata.py - contains some contrived 2D data that is used to validate algorithms with known results.
+* CrossValidationMulti.py - breaks data into folds and does the one vs all testing for each combination
+* generatePlots.py - with data from the experiments script preloading, simply generate plots using matplotlib
+* runExperiments.py - main entry script runs a variety of experiments